keithalewis/math/bsmbs.md

 their assumption of continuous time trading is particularly problematic.
 Traders can only execute a finite number of trades to hedge an option and want to know when, how much, and the risk involved.
-B-S/M only answers the how much question.
-Telling a trader the answer to when is "continuously" and then claim the risk is zero undermines academic credibility.
+B-S/M only answers the 'how much' question.
+Telling a trader the answer to 'when' is "continuously" and then claim the risk is zero undermines academic credibility.

+The good news is that there is a simple and mathematically rigorous model to enable progress on these fundamental issues.

+## Ross

 Stephen [@Ros1978] came up with a simpler and more general theory than B-S/M for valuing derivatives.
 He showed their